Surface Warping Incorporating Machine Learning Assisted Domain Likelihood Estimation: A New Paradigm in Mine Geology Modelling and Automation: Extended Investigation

 These findings clearly show the inclusion of spatial information, in addition to chemistry information, is important for performance when the ML estimators are used as geozone classifiers.
 However, as the following results will show, this does not translate to practical gains as far as delineation of different grade samples are concerned when the geozone likelihood estimates are incorporated in the surface warping framework.
 At the first deposit P\textsubscript{6}, for samples above the warped surface, reading the last column of Table~\ref{tab:samples-above-below-spatiochemical-warped-surfaces-64e}, the performance with (vs without) spatial information are 81.3\% (81.2\%) for MLP and 81.0\% (81.3\%) for RandomForest.
 For samples below the warped surface, the performance with (and without) spatial information are 85.2\% (86.2\%) for MLP and 85.7\% (86.0\%) for RandomForest.
 Evidently, there is no improvement from incorporating $\mathbf{s}$ in $p(g\!\mid\!\mathbf{c},\mathbf{s})$ compared to using just $p(g\!\mid\!\mathbf{c})$.
 At the second deposit P\textsubscript{9}, reading the last column of Table~\ref{tab:samples-above-below-spatiochemical-warped-surfaces-94e}, the figures for samples above are 90.6\% (90.8\%) for MLP and 90.7\% (90.7\%) for RandomForest.
 The figures for samples below are 85.4\% (84.5\%) for MLP and 84.3\% (84.3\%) for RandomForest.
 So, exploiting spatial information with MLP bestows the same, or marginally better, performance on balance.

-While the accuracy of $\hat{p}(g\!\mid\!\mathbf{c},\mathbf{s})$ is generally superior to $\hat{p}(g\!\mid\!\mathbf{c})$, we note that the feasibility of certain geozones is explained away by $p(g,\mathbf{d}\!\mid\!\mathbf{s})$ in equation (\ref{eq:surface-warping-bayes-final-form-current}) when $\hat{p}(g\!\mid\!\mathbf{c},\mathbf{s})$ is no longer used in isolation.
+While the accuracy of $\hat{p}(g\!\mid\!\mathbf{c},\mathbf{s})$ is generally superior to $\hat{p}(g\!\mid\!\mathbf{c})$, a salient point is that the feasibility of certain geozones is explained away by $p(\mathbf{d}\!\mid\!\mathbf{s},\mathcal{G})$ in equation (\ref{eq:surface-warping-bayes-final-form-current}) when $\hat{p}(g\!\mid\!\mathbf{c},\mathbf{s})$ is no longer used in isolation.
 Viewing these estimates in their totality, spatial attributes are already exploited in the Bayesian formulation.
-Similar reasoning is used in SLAM (simultaneous localisation and mapping) problems in robotics navigation \cite{strasdat2012visual} where filtering methods marginalise out past poses.\footnote{Except the dynamic aspect is absent here, so the probability distribution is not updated as information is gained over time.} With reference to Fig.~\ref{fig:spatiochemical-likelihood}, the `diffused' geozone likelihood estimates from $\hat{p}(g\!\mid\!\mathbf{c})$ are shown on the left.
+Similar reasoning is used in SLAM (simultaneous localization and mapping) problems in robotics navigation \cite{strasdat2012visual} where filtering methods marginalize out past poses.\footnote{Except the dynamic aspect is absent here, so the probability distribution is not updated as information is gained over time.} With reference to Fig.~\ref{fig:spatiochemical-likelihood}, the `diffused' geozone likelihood estimates from $\hat{p}(g\!\mid\!\mathbf{c})$ are shown on the left.
 These estimates contain more noise as certain geozones with similar chemistry respond just as strongly.
 In contrast, the likelihood functions estimated from $\hat{p}(g\!\mid\!\mathbf{c},\mathbf{s})$ on the right are less diffused or more concentrated along the main diagonal which corresponds to the actual geozone.
-No matter these differences, even when ambiguity exists in $\hat{p}(g\!\mid\!\mathbf{c})$, the irrelevant geozones can be suppressed by a spatial filter, courtesy of $p(g,\mathbf{d}\!\mid\!\mathbf{s})$ as outlined in \cite{leung2020bayesian}.
-On current evidence, incorporating the spatial coordinates of samples in ML assisted geozone likelihood estimation does not lead to better surface warping performance as a spatial filter, $p(g,\mathbf{d}\!\mid\!\mathbf{s})$, is already in place.
+No matter these differences, even when ambiguity exists in $\hat{p}(g\!\mid\!\mathbf{c})$, the irrelevant geozones can be suppressed by a spatial filter, courtesy of $p(\mathbf{d}\!\mid\!\mathbf{s},\mathcal{G})$.
+The results show that incorporating the spatial coordinates of samples in ML assisted geozone likelihood estimation does not lead to better surface warping performance as a spatial filter, $p(\mathbf{d}\!\mid\!\mathbf{s},\mathcal{G})$, is already in place.

-\subsection{Critical reflection}
+\subsection{Critical Reflection}